-- The Appellate Hearing Officer(s) may: - Affirm the designation or written determination; - Overturn the designation or written determination; or - Remand the case to remedy procedural errors or to consider new evidence.
+- The Appellate Hearing Officer(s) may: - Affirm, in whole or part, the decision; - Overturn, in whole or part, the decision;or - Remand the matter to remedy procedural errors or consider new evidence.

 Conclusion of Adjudication

 - The determination regarding responsibility for a violation becomes final either: - On the date that the University provides the Parties with the written decision of the result of the appeal if an appeal if filed, or - If an appeal is not filed, on the date after which an appeal would no longer be considered timely, subject to any remanded proceedings.